arj03/ssb-partial-replication/README.md

 # SSB partial replication

-There is something wrong with createHistoryStream when doing only a single feed over a network connection.
+There is something wrong with createHistoryStream over a network connection.
 Locally it takes around 600ms, using net protocol the same call takes 6500ms and using ws the exact same call takes 20000ms?

 ```
 var pull = require('pull-stream')